ash0ne/flask-word2vec-segmenter/README.md

 ## Using Docker

-Run the below command and you should be up and running
+Run the below command and you should be up and running.

 ```
 docker run -p5000:5000 ghcr.io/ash0ne/flask-word2vec-segmenter:latest